European Aviation Network

-The European Aviation Network is a hybrid-network built by Deutsche Telekom and Inmarsat in cooperation with their technological partner Nokia.
+The European Aviation Network is a hybrid mobile phone network built by Deutsche Telekom and Inmarsat in cooperation with their technological partner Nokia.
 It is used as a backhaul for in-flight WiFi for domestic flights within Europe and contains a LTE ground network supported by a satellite connection.
 Because of the LTE technology the network can achieve data rates up to 75 Mbit/s downstream and 20 Mbit/s upstream per airplane, with a total capacity of 50 Gbps.